 LANG | Language/locale settings |

-Interviewers often ask for simple scripts on the spot.
+Interviewers often ask you to write simple scripts on the spot.
+Understanding conditionals, loops, and command-line arguments demonstrates practical shell proficiency.

 #!/bin/bash